 St. Louis, Missouri

-"A major BBQ hub known for its highly trimmed ribs, thick sweet sauce, and the unique local delicacy of crispy pig snouts."
+"A major BBQ hub known for its highly trimmed ribs, thick sweet sauce, and the local favorite of crispy pig snouts."

 The Staple